raphaella-rose/CV/README.md

 **Havas Life Medicom** (January 2020 - June 2021)
 _Administrator - Talent & People_

-- Reporting: absence, compliance, objectives, ad hoc reports
-- Diversity & Inclusion Ambassador
-- Recruitment & onboarding process from screening candidates to induction sessions
-- Payroll
-- Liaising with the wider business, finance department & senior leadership team
+- Creating reports for absence, compliance and objectives allowed me to refine my attention to detail.
+- I took on the additional responsibility of becoming a Diversity & Inclusion Ambassador.
+This included writing pieces for internal website focusing on LGBTQ+ issues.
+- Most of my time was spent on the recruitment & onboarding process, I took new starters on their journey from screening candidates to running induction sessions.
+Time management when balancing several new starters at once, along with attention to detail required for writing contracts and arranging interviews were key skills I developed here.

 **Kingston Lodge Hotel & Bingham Riverhouse** (May 2019 - October 2019)
 _Receptionist_